SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

 Seedlink
 --------

-When upgrading from SeisComp3 Jakrata-2018.327 or older and using :ref:`seedlink`, consider the sections :ref:`tutorials_upgrade_seedlink` and :ref:`tutorials_proc_seedlink`.
+When upgrading from SeisComp3 in version Jakrata-2018.327 or older and using :ref:`seedlink`, consider the section :ref:`tutorials_upgrade_2018.327`.

 Automatic module check